 Note: if you click the picture once (instead of doubleclicking quickly), a bug in the version of BlueGriffon that I used (version 1.5.2) causes the picture to be displayed on the screen twice.
 If this happens to you, just click the picture again.
 As far as I can tell, this is just a visual glitch.
 Your picture will not actually be displayed twice in a real web browser.
 (In fact, if you click somewhere else on your page, you will find that the duplicate image disappears.)

 Hit the Delete key on your keyboard.
 The picture will disappear.

 You can then return to your picture editor and resize or touch up your image.
 When you're done, re-insert the image using the procedure described earlier.

 At this point, your site logo should be flushed to the left on your web page.
 Unless your picture is very wide, chances are that you will want to centre ("center" in US English) it so that your page doesn't look unbalanced.
-Note that if for some reason you don't actually want to centre your picture, feel free to skip this section.
+Note that if for some reason you don't actually want to do this, feel free to skip this section.

 Now look at the top of the BlueGriffon window.
 Notice that under the menu bar, there are 3 rows of toolbars, the top one with large clickable buttons on them, the middle one with a mixture of drop-down boxes and small clickable buttons, and the bottommost one with 4 drop-down boxes.
 When you hover your mouse over any of those buttons or boxes, a pop-up tooltip appears, describing the function of those buttons or boxes.